-In the case of a conductance or resistance network where the conductance or resistance functions are bijections, it follows by combining this theorem and the previous one that we have a well-defined bijection between boundary voltage functions in A and boundary current functions in A. In other words, the Dirichlet-to-Neumann map and the Neumann-to-Dirichlet map are essentially inverses of each other.
+Then it is easy to see that there is a well-defined Neumann-to-Dirichlet map $A \to A$ from boundary voltage functions in A to boundary current functions in A. In the case of a conductance or resistance network where the conductance or resistance functions are bijections, it follows by combining Theorems 2.4 and 3.3 that we have a well-defined bijection between boundary voltage functions in A and boundary current functions in A. In other words, the Dirichlet-to-Neumann map and the Neumann-to-Dirichlet map are essentially inverses of each other.
 Also, boundary voltages uniquely determine interior voltages in this case, so the solution to the Dirichlet problem is unique.